-Students must be 16 years of age or older at the time of enrollment
+Students must be 18 old at the time of completion

 Mandatory Drug Screening, criminal background checks and other clinical prerequisites will be required for all EMT students.
 Students should contact their instructors or talk with their advisors as soon as possible for more details.